Berger once said:

 That was the contextual approach to visual imagery until the first photographic image was taken in 1826, by Joseph Nicéphore Niépce.
 It was at this moment that art changed forever.

 The camera, within all its capabilities, can now reproduce art and such reproduction can be available anywhere at any time.
 No longer bound by physical confines of space, the image we now take for granted have become ethereal.
 The chains of perspective now removed.

 Art now travels to you, where ever and whenever you want.

-Throughout his BAFTA award-winning, BBC series – Ways of Seeing from 1972, Berger revolutionized the way that Western art is understood.
-Arguing that art – especially fine art – can be seen as property, such property that human nature seeks to own and profit from.
+Throughout his BAFTA award-winning, BBC series – Ways of Seeing from 1972, Berger revolutionised the way that Western art is understood.
+Arguing that art – especially fine art – can be seen as property.
+Property that human nature seeks to own and profit from.

 Berger argues that the illusion of protection such ownership provided gave a secure feeling to those few who owned such works (and still does today).
 This ideology leaves the many to see such art as ‘beyond their reach’ – both physically, metaphorically and intellectually.

 Berger also argues that photography, on the other hand, is, at its most simple, a record of things seen.
 Reproducible into unlimited numbers and distributed anywhere across the globe at any time.